Corentin-Vidick/Project2-Battleship/README.md

     Player selects two cells to place a boat, confirms it and is informed if:
       - Placement is correct, player repeats to place second boat.
-      - Placement is incorrect (wrong amount of cells, not in same row or column, not consecutive cells).
+      - Placement is incorrect (wrong number of cells, not in same row or column, not consecutive cells).
     Only the current player's half of the map is visible and clickable.

     ![Player boat placement](/documentation/boat-placement-page.jpg)